After completing this chapter, students should be able to:

 Efficiency and Shadow Prices

 For the market to be efficient, there should be no externalities, no uncompetitive market structures, no information asymmetries, and no requirement for public supply of a good or service by a government.
 When one or more of these conditions exists, market failure exists and there is a misallocation of resources.
-Market failure implies the market price does not reflect the true value of the good or service – as the marginal social benefit is not equal to the marginal social cost.
-In the instance that a market is inefficient, a CBA analyst needs to identify the appropriate price that reflects the true value of the item, good or service.
+Market failure implies the market price does not reflect the true value of the good or service – the marginal social benefit is not equal to the marginal social cost.
+In the instance that a market is inefficient, a CBA analyst needs to identify the appropriate price that reflects the true value of the item, good, or service.
 This is the shadow price for the evaluation of the policy under consideration.

 If we do not use the appropriate shadow price, the results of the cost-benefit analysis may overestimate and underestimate the net social benefit (NSB).
 This is problematic as NSB is used to determine which projects we should undertake, leading to the potential for incorrect decisions.
 The goal of the social perspective CBA is to calculate the aggregate net social benefit to ensure the efficient allocation of resources – addressing the market failure.
 However, the distribution of the benefits and costs is not considered as part of this perspective.
 This is a consequence of the Kaldor-Hicks compensation criterion.